ibm-cloud-docs/Registry/registry_overview.md

 The existing `bluemix.net` domain names are deprecated, but you can continue to use them for the time being, an end of support date will be announced later.
 {: deprecated}

+#### Targeting the global registry
+{: #registry_regions_global_target}

-1. You can target the global registry by running the [`ibmcloud cr region-set`](/docs/services/Registry?topic=container-registry-cli-plugin-containerregcli#bx_cr_region_set) command.
+You can target the global registry by running the [`ibmcloud cr region-set`](/docs/services/Registry?topic=container-registry-cli-plugin-containerregcli#bx_cr_region_set) command.

-   For example, to target the global registry, run the following command:
+1. To target the global registry, run the following command:

    ```
    ibmcloud cr region-set global
    ```
    {: pre}

-2. After you have targeted the global registry, run the `ibmcloud cr login` command to log your local Docker daemon into the global registry so that you can pull {{site.data.keyword.IBM_notm}}-provided public images.
+2. Log your local Docker daemon into the global registry so that you can pull {{site.data.keyword.IBM_notm}}-provided public images by running the `ibmcloud cr login` command.

 #### Vulnerability Advisor domain names
 {: #registry_regions_global_va}